-If you're looking for a better solution to practice environmentally sound, efficient, and humane rodent control — look no further than the Goodnature A24 Rat & Mouse trap.
+If you're looking for a better solution to practice environmentally sound, efficient, and quick-kill rodent control — look no further than the Goodnature A24 Rat & Mouse trap.

 The trap is powered by a CO2 canister and can strike 24 times without having to be reset.
 The pneumatic hammer kills the animal instantly avoiding needless suffering.
 Best of all, the trap doesn't rely on the use of poisons or any other toxins.
 It is a great solution for those looking to keep their business or home safe from pests without the use of rodenticides.